Thank you for taking part in the NotSlot journey!

 We start with the Update event node, as we constantly want to react to the player and connect it to the Translate node.

 We want the character to move on the X-axis, so we will use the Input Get Axis node, name it according to the predefined Horizontal axis, and connect it to the Translate node using a Vector 3 Create node.
-This will provide the X-axis of Translate values between -1 to 1.
+This will provide the X-axis of Translate values between -1

 Now our character can move horizontally.